 Before deciding to submit a claim each Beneficial Owner should take the relevant fee payable into account when calculating both the refund value and net value of any claim made.
-For eligible holders the value of the refund is the difference between the withholding tax deducted at 30% and the withholding tax rate of 12.8% (for individuals) or 15% (for entities) when applied to the gross dividend.
+For eligible holders the value of the refund is the difference between the withholding tax deducted from the dividend when originally paid (as shown under heading "(E) Withholding Tax Rate" on your dividend payment advice) and the withholding tax rate of 12.8% (for individuals) or 15% (for entities) when applied to the gross dividend.

-To calculate your potential claim value for a dividend, take the gross dividend value from your dividend payment advice under the heading "(D) Gross Dividend" and multiply this value by (i) for individuals, 0.172 (being the difference between the default 30% and reduced rate of 12.8%) or (ii) for entities, 0.15 (being the difference between the default 30% and reduced rate of 15%).
+To calculate your potential claim value for a dividend, take the gross dividend value from your dividend payment advice under the heading "(D) Gross Dividend" and multiply this value by (i) the relevant rate in column (3) below for individuals or (ii) the relevant rate in column (4) below for entities to give you the difference in value between the default Withholding Tax Rate and the refund to which you may be entitled: